 Best Time to Visit

 Langkawi has always been visited by locals and international travelers throughout the year.
 The peak season is between November and February during the long year-end school holidays.
 The dry season from December to April also attracts foreigners to the island to enjoy a warm climate.
-The weather can be hot and humid with temperatures reaching up to 34.
-The island is popular for water activities
+The weather can be hot and humid with temperatures reaching up to 34°C.

 The low season is during the monsoon season, which falls between September and November.
 The rain and occasional thunderstorms usually happen only in the late afternoons and evenings.
 Having said that, there is no better time to watch the waterfalls gushing in full force and this means swimming will be safer and more enjoyable.